louismeunier/notes/Analysis 3/analysis3.typ

 == Measurable Functions

-We will be considering functions $f$ defined on $RR$ or some subset of $RR$ that could take positive or negative infinite as its value i.e. $ f : RR -> overline(RR) := RR union {- infinity, infinity},
+We will be considering functions $f$ defined on $RR$ or some subset of $RR$ that could take positive or negative infinity as its value i.e. $ f : RR -> overline(RR) := RR union {- infinity, infinity},
 $ where $overline(RR)$ the _extended real line_; we say $f$ is $overline(RR)$-valued.
 If $f$ never takes $infinity, -infinity$ for any $x in RR$, we say $f$ finite-valued, or just $RR$-valued.